msveshnikov/autocode-ai/userInterface.md

 ## Usage in the Project

-The `UserInterface` module plays a central role in the CodeCraftAI project by:
+The `UserInterface` module plays a central role in the AutoCode project by:

 1. Providing a user-friendly interface for interacting with various features.
 2. Coordinating actions between different components of the project.
 3. Managing the flow of the application based on user choices.
 4. Facilitating file selection, code generation, and project modifications.

-It is likely used in the main execution flow of the application, possibly in the `index.js` file, to drive the overall functionality of the CodeCraftAI tool.
+It is likely used in the main execution flow of the application, possibly in the `index.js` file, to drive the overall functionality of the AutoCode tool.

 ## Dependencies